Gain skills and confidence in the kitchen to prepare for work in NYC’s food industry and beyond.

 What can we expect to learn?

-During the 5 weeks of training, you’ll learn knife skills, kitchen fundamentals, cooking techniques, bakery production, basic safety and sanitation, and personal and professional skills to get you ready for a job in the food industry.
+Culinary Fundamentals: During the 5 weeks of training, you’ll learn knife skills, kitchen fundamentals, cooking techniques, bakery production, basic safety and sanitation, and personal and professional skills to get you ready for a job in the food industry.
+English for Speakers of Other Languages (ESOL) for intermediate speakers is also available.

 If I am accepted, what are the requirements?